Paul was a 37-year-old attorney who called for an appointment after he was

 The preceding section contained information

-about career-focused ADD assessment.
+about career-focused ADHD assessment.
 Write

 three case study examples regarding how you might use the content of this section